Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 This section offers a detailed guide into how to manage the different training set-ups withing the toolkit.

-More specifically, this section offers a detailed guide on four command-line flags for `mlagents-learn` that control the training configurations:
+More specifically, this section offers a detailed guide on two command-line flags for `mlagents-learn` that control the training configurations:

-- `<trainer-config-file>`: defines the training hyperparameters for each Behavior in the scene
-- `--curriculum`: defines the set-up for Curriculum Learning
-- `--sampler`: defines the set-up for Environment Parameter Randomization
+- `<trainer-config-file>`: defines the training hyperparameters for each Behavior in the scene, and the set-ups for Curriculum Learning and Environment Parameter Randomization
 - `--num-envs`: number of concurrent Unity instances to use during training

 Reminder that a detailed description of all command-line options can be found by